karam94/git-football-transfers/5 - Resetting files/README.md

 ## --SOFT

-Due to the nature of this crashcourse focusing on parts of Git that you will regularly use, we won't cover an example of a --SOFT reset.
+Due to the nature of this crash course focusing on parts of Git that you will regularly use, we won't cover an example of a --SOFT reset.

 ## Commands you have learned this module!